polycube-network/polycube/Documentation/services/pcn-firewall/firewall.rst

     }

-As you can see, every element of the ``rules`` array MUST contain an operation (insert, append, update, delete) plus a rule/id which is the actual target.
+Each element of the ``rules`` array MUST contain an operation (_insert_, _append_, _update_, _delete_) plus a rule/id that represents the actual target of the above operation.
-All the listed operation are performed sequentially, meaning that the user must sent the operation already ordered as he wants.
-Pay attention when sending some DELETE with other INSERT, you have to take in mind that during such operations IDs may vary (increase or decrease).
+All the listed operation are performed sequentially, hence the user must sent the operations with the appropriate order.
+Pay attention when sending some DELETE with other INSERT; you have to take in mind that during such operations IDs may vary (increase or decrease).

 This features is also available from the ``polycubectl`` command line.
 It is strongly suggested to create a JSON file containing the batch of rules and then type: